velezj/family-rpg-1/march-2021/scenes/scenes.md

 1. Practice and train with Mary
    - Picture of training ground and developing backstory of Other Guild
    - Dialog with both Mary and Garth separately to get backstories
-   - assets: Training grounds scenery
+   - assets: Training grounds scenery DONE

 1. Sewer cleanup quest
    - assets: